22dylan/22dylan.github.io/_pages/reasearch.md

 permalink: /research/
 ---

 My research focuses on assessing the impacts of natural and climatic hazards on the built and social environments at regional scales.
+I am particularly interested in both the development of geospatial decision-support tools and using existing models in novel ways.

 This page summarizes my research and development projects completed throughout my career.
 Click on a header below to learn more each project.

 <!-- Hurricane Overland Hazards and the Built Environment